Saturday, July 9, 2011

 In Genesis 3:22, after Adam and Eve fall into sin, God says, “Behold, the man is become as one of us, to know good and evil:” God says in Genesis 11:7: “Go to, let us go down….”
 Again, “us” indicates there are three Persons of the Godhead.
 Psalm 2:2,3 also uses “their,” using a plural pronoun to refer to God the Father and God the Son.

-The seraphim (similar to angels) cried, “Holy, holy, holy, is the LORD of hosts” (Isaiah 6:3).
+The seraphim (spirit beings in the angelic world) cried, “Holy, holy, holy, is the LORD of hosts” (Isaiah 6:3).
 Each “holy” applies to one of the members of the Godhead: one for the Father, one for the Son, and one for the Holy Ghost.

 The Trinity is both an Old and New Testament doctrine.